 OR 1/3 cup morello cherry syrup and 1/3 cup hot water

-Pack the cherries into a jar that has a waterproof lid, such as a former peanut butter jar.
+Pack the cherries loosely into a jar that has a waterproof lid, such as a plastic Talenti ice cream jar.
+(Doesn’t everyone have these lying around?)
 Pour in the liquor (or syrup & water mix) to cover the cherries.
 Screw the lid on.
-Shake.
 Put the jar in the fridge at least overnight, if not longer.
 This plumps up the cherries and infuses the liquid with their cherry flavor.

 The day you bake:

 2 sacks Ghirardelli double chocolate brownie mix, such as purchased from CostCo

 1 12-oz package Ghirardelli 60% cacao dark chocolate chips, plus three handfuls more

 2 eggs, ideally warmed in the shell in warm water